All About Books+Free Reading Chart

 I love reading, for me, books are the open door to other times, other worlds, other minds.
 Books are power, and can change who we are, and how we see the world around us.

 Books are a huge part of our homeschool life.
-I want my children to have the same passion about reading as I do.
-I have always taught them books are special, unique to each reader, a gateway to new worlds and undiscovered places.
+I want my children to have the same passion for reading as I do.
+I have always taught them books are special, unique to each reader, and a gateway to new worlds and undiscovered places.

 My personal goal is to make them fall in love with books and reading like I have.

-My educational goal is to expose the children to different types of books, from poetry to fiction, to biography and non-fiction and everything in-between.
+My educational goal is to expose children to different types of books, from poetry to fiction, to biography and non-fiction, and everything in between.

-Either way-If you can read/research, there is nothing you can not learn about when you set your heart on it.
+Either way, you can read/research, there is nothing you can not learn about when you set your heart on it.
 Isn’t that what education is all about?

 Every year I start researching books, making lists of what I want them to read.
 Hunting the internet and stalking good reads, ones that catch and hold the attention while imparting some knowledge.